swiftbiosciences/q2_ITS/README.md

 Setup:
 1. Unzip the package file to get following files: q2wkflow_ITS_v3.sh,
    mergeStrand_taxonomy.py, config.txt, primer file, and reference
-   file (1) for the 'sklearn' classifier using UNITE ITS reference version 8.
+   file (1) for the naive baysian classifier using UNITE ITS reference version 8.
 Please make sure to place file "mergeStrand_taxonomy.py" and "q2wkflow_ITS_v3.sh" in the same file folder.

-2. Edit “config.txt” to enter correct absolute paths to each tool, primer file, expected read length after primer is trimmed, and clustering similarity cutoff.
+2. Edit “config.txt” to enter correct absolute paths to each tool, primer file, and expected read length after primer is trimmed.

    Command to run:
    q2wkflow_ITS_v3.sh config.txt inputdir workdir